 Push Press – This variation is great to incorporate some cardio in your workout and overload the shoulders, since you will be able to handle more weight.
 From the starting position with straight legs and your arms in the bottom position, you will go into a partial squat.
 Now you will explode upwards, by engaging your lower body and press your arms over head at the same time.
 The leg drive will provide you with more force to get the band over your head.

 Squat Press – Combining legs and shoulders is the goal of this variation.
 And this goal is fulfilled fully!
 This actually simulates a lift in the weightlifting field.
 The Clean.
 You basically perform a front squat and add a shoulder press at the end of the squat.
 The shoulder press part is performed as describes above.
-How to do a perfect squat?
-Check out this article.

 Uni Lateral Shoulder Press – This variation is perfect to work on any imbalances you might have between your right and left side.
 As well as getting a great mind muscle connection and feel the burn in your shoulders.
 Step inside the loop with one foot and press with the arm on the same side the band over head.
 You can also do this in a sitting position.